 Test Your Well Water

-If you use a water softener, as many people with wells do, the quality of your water won’t be a problem.
+If you use a water softener, as many people with wells do, your water quality won’t be a problem.
 You can run a hose into your pool and fill it as you would if you had city water, as long as you’re sure your well can stand up to providing thousands of gallons of water in such a short time.

 If you don’t use a commercial softening system, you’ll need to test your well water for minerals and compounds that can make treating your pool water difficult and expensive.
 The quickest way to test for these compounds is to buy a container of biocide and add the suggested amount to a bucket of well water.

-The color of the water after you add the biocide will tell you what contaminants are present.
+After adding the biocide, the color of the water will tell you what contaminants are present.
 All pools need treatment to achieve the proper chlorination and pH balance, but well water might need a lot more work.
 I recommend you test the water ahead of time to determine the cost of the chemicals you’ll need to keep your pool water safe.

 A pool supply store or most department stores that carry outdoor toys and equipment sell the testing kits and chemicals you’ll need.